dlab-berkeley/R-Haas-Workshop/README.md

 1. Open the Anaconda Navigator application.
 You should see the green snake logo appear on your screen.
 Note that this can take a few minutes to load up the first time.

-2. Click the "Launch" button under "Jupyter Notebooks" and navigate through your file system to the Python-Fundamentals folder you downloaded above.
+2. Click the "Launch" button under "Jupyter Notebooks" and navigate through your file system to the R-Haas-Workshop folder you downloaded above.

 3. Open the lessons folder, then open 01_introduction.ipynb to begin.